taham0/taham0.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I a first-year MS CS student at [**Purdue University**](https://www.cs.purdue.edu/), deeply interested in the captivating world of computer systems and software.
+I'm a first-year MS CS student at [**Purdue University**](https://www.cs.purdue.edu/), deeply interested in the captivating world of computer systems and software.
 Currently, I'm engaging in research that aims to achieve high-streaming analytics by partially offloading computation to programmable network switches.

 Previously, I spent four wonderful years as an undergraduate student at **LUMS**.
 Supervised by remarkable advisors [Prof. Zafar A. Qazi](https://web.lums.edu.pk/~zafar/), [Ihsan A. Qazi](https://www.ihsanqazi.com/), and [Prof. Agha A. Raza](https://aghaaliraza.com/), I worked to create a more inclusive and robust framework for federated learning.
 Our focus on device participation in developing countries provided valuable insights into system heterogeneity and its impact on federated learning.